 Every month, we host Encounters with Anthroposophy, a lecture series in which seasoned anthroposophists share how they encountered Anthroposophy and how it shaped the course of their lives.

-Visit our Facebook page for the latest events!
+Visit our Facebook page for more events!

 Report from Dornach

-In June, the library’s Executive Director, Zoï Doehrer, attended The Presence of Rudolf Steiner’s Works Today, an inaugural conference for librarians, editors, and publishers globally who deal with the written work of Rudolf Steiner.
+In June 2024, the library’s Executive Director, Zoï Doehrer, attended The Presence of Rudolf Steiner’s Works Today, an inaugural conference for librarians, editors, and publishers globally who deal with the written work of Rudolf Steiner.
 (A big thank-you to all patrons who supported this trip by donating to cover the expenses!)

 Headed by Constanza Kaliks, Peter Selg, and Andrea de la Cruz, the conference brought together almost 50 people to discuss the future of the written work of Steiner.
 Zoï ended up being the only representative from the USA, and was proud to be representing the Rudolf Steiner Library abroad.